JohnMulligan/CRC_2023_SV_React_Docs/docs/components/PastPeople/Enslavers/HeaderEnslavers/EnslaversScrolling.md

 - `@/style/page.scss`: Custom styles specific to the page.

 ## Usage
-To use the `EnslavedPageScrolling` component, follow these steps:
+To use the `EnslaversScrolling` component, follow these steps:

 - Import the necessary dependencies and components:
 ```jsx